 (Curious about what vegan cheeses would go well on a cheese board?
 Here’s a round-up of the best vegan cheese for your every need.)

 There’s a small outdoor patio that’s lovely in the warm weather months.
 And the restaurant itself is quiet with low lights.
 It’s a nice place to have a quiet conversation with friends on a Friday night.

 Plant-based burgers around town…

 - 30Hop now offers a fully vegan burger on the menu.
 It’s an Impossible patty with tofu mayo, vegan cheese, and shiitake mushrooms.
-It’s the best preparation I’ve had of the Impossible Burger.
-(You can see a picture in this post from my Instagram feed.)
+It’s the best preparation I’ve had of the Impossible Burger and my favorite burger in Iowa.

 - The Impossible burger at Red’s Alehouse is vegan as-is and doesn’t require any substitutions.